curv3d/curv/docs/Mesh_Export.rst

 Which format should you use?

 * STL is the most popular format for 3D printed objects.
+  It's the only format in this list understood by OpenSCAD.
+* OBJ is the recommended format for export from Curv (unless you need colour or OpenSCAD import).
-* OBJ is the #2 format, supported by all of the 3D printer slicers that I've surveyed.
-The files are significantly smaller (they can be 20% of the size of an STL file).
+  * It is supported by all 3D printing slicer software and service providers.
+  * The files are significantly smaller (they can be 20% of the size of an STL file).
+  * OBJ files record "topology" information, which is needed by some applications.
+Meshlab imports OBJ files with no issues, whereas it needs to repair an STL file when it imports it, and I've seen Meshlab hang up while attempting to do this (for a large file).
 * X3D contains colour information.
 Use it for full colour 3D printing on shapeways.com, i.materialise.com, etc.

 Mesh export provides a way to visualize models that are not compatible with the viewer (because their distance function is too slow or not Lipschitz-continuous).
 There are examples in `<../examples/mesh_only>`_.

 Tweaking parameters to get a better mesh
 ----------------------------------------